 On June 22, 2021 the City of Norman City Council adopted the Go Norman Transit Plan.
 The Go Norman Transit Plan is a roadmap for optimizing and expanding transit service within the City of Norman, providing detailed and prioritized recommendations for service improvements and expansion.
 The plan is the outcome of a nearly year-long study that included a comprehensive review of the City of Norman’s existing transit service and numerous community engagement activities.
 To view the plan, please visit:

 Staff have worked consistently to implement the goals of the Go Norman Transit Plan.
-Some results of that work can be seen in the amount of grant funding awarded to the program, the various vehicles in the process of being manufactured, and the newly opened Transit and Public Safety Maintenance Facility.
+Some results of that work can be seen in the amount of grant funding awarded to the program; the various vehicles that have been or will soon be replaced; the Transit and Public Safety Maintenance Facility which opened in February of 2022; and the newly opened Norman Transit Center and improved route network that both began operation on October 16, 2023.

 Vehicle Assets

 One of the actions recommended by the Go Norman Transit Plan is to replace the various vehicles in the public transit fleet which have surpassed or are approaching the end of their useful life.
-Of the 26 vehicles that were transferred to the City during the transition of service, 15 of them were already eligible to be retired by FTA standards and as of September 2022 an additional seven vehicles have met FTA eligibility to be retired.
+Of the 26 vehicles that were transferred to the City during the transition of service, 15 of them were already eligible to be retired by FTA standards and as of April 2023 an additional nine vehicles have met FTA eligibility to be retired.

 Staff have worked diligently to maximize local dollars by seeking and being awarded various federal, state, and regional grant programs for vehicle replacement.
 Among other grants the City of Norman has been awarded for transit, nearly four million dollars in federal grant funding has been awarded specifically for vehicle replacement in just the first three years that the City has operated the bus transit system.
 These grants are supplemented by local funding to purchase additional transit buses for the fixed route service and accessible vans for the paratransit service.
 The first of these replacements, two fully electric transit buses, were added to the transit fleet in February of 2023.
 These are the first fully electric vehicles owned by the City.

-Over the course of July and August 2023, staff received delivery of 5 additional 35ft CNG transit buses as well as 2 support vehicles.
+Over the course of the summer and fall of 2023, staff received delivery of 5 additional 35ft CNG transit buses, 2 support vehicles, and 3 ADA compliant minivans.
 The support vehicles are used by route supervisors and when drivers are swapped out.
-The new buses will be seen on routes in the coming weeks.
-Staff are still anticipating delivery of 8 ADA compliant vans and minivans in the coming months.
+These new vehicles can already be seen in operation along City streets.
+Staff are still anticipating delivery of an additional 5 ADA compliant vans in the upcoming months and have had grant funding awarded this year for an additional six cutaway style buses for the paratransit service.

 Building Assets

 In February of 2022, the City of Norman opened a new Transit and Public Safety Maintenance Facility where fleet staff are able to repair and maintain the City’s fleet of transit buses and fire trucks.
-This facility also provides space for the day to day operations of transit, which allowed the City to end an ongoing lease with the University of Oklahoma for office and maintenance space on campus.
+This facility also provides space for the day to day operations of transit, which allowed the City to end an ongoing lease with the University of Oklahoma for office and maintenance space on the university campus.
 The facility was funded through an FTA grant, the Public Transit Sales Tax, and the Public Safety Sales Tax.
+The construction was completed alongside the Norman Forward funded Parks Maintenance Facility.

 Current Planning Actions